If you've attended a film festival in the past 24 months, then you've already seen our work.

 We can accept almost any format, however, where possible we ask that you follow the following specifications when exporting a file to be converted into a DCP.
 You can download a copy of this information as a PDF to send to whomever is performing your final mastering.
 If your film has already been mastered and isnt in the below specs, dont worry!
 We can convert the file for you.

-If you have any questions or are unsure about something, please get in-touch and we'll happily guide you through outputting your file.
-Download submission guidelines (PDF) Delivery Mediums CRU Drive
+If you have any questions or are unsure about something, please contact us and we'll happily guide you through outputting your file.
+Download submission guidelines (PDF)

 The industry standard method for delivering large DCPs is on drives housed in a CRU DX115 carrier aka a CRU drive.

-USB thumbdrives and portable hard-drives are the cheapers and easiest way to physically deliver your DCP to cinemas.
+USB thumb-drives and portable hard-drives are the cheapest and easiest way to physically deliver your DCP to cinemas.

 We offer free digital delivery for all DCPs.
-This is a good option if your cinema or restival is willing to accept a download link.
+This is a good option if your cinema or festival is willing to accept a download link.